xie-yuxuan/Deploy-ML-model-on-Render-using-Flask/README.md

-# Deploying a machine learning mdodel on Render using Flask
+# Deploying a machine learning model on Render using Flask

 # Project topics:
     - Project set up using GitHub